Intimidated by all the acronyms, government schemes and ridiculous jargon surrounding health insurance in Singapore?

-So I’ve done the research to give you a crash course on the basics of health insurance in Singapore: what it is, whether it’s a scam, why you might need it, what options there are, and what’s the latest in medical insurance regulations.
+Yeah, us too.
+That’s why we did the research to give you a crash course on the basics of health insurance in Singapore: how it works, why you might need it, and what options there are.

 If you don’t have time to read, here’s a very compressed version of this article:

 - All Singaporeans and PRs get basic health insurance (MediShield Life) which covers basic public hospital treatments.

-- You can boost MediShield Life with an for Integrated Shield Plan (IP), which gives you the option to get treated in better class wards and private hospitals.
+- You can boost MediShield Life with an Integrated Shield Plan (IP), which covers you in better class wards and private hospitals, plus covers your pre- and post-hospitalisation treatment.

 Is Singapore’s healthcare system expensive?
 Need health insurance meh?